Link aggregation: Virtualization platforms

 Citrix XenServer and VMware ESX have native support for link aggregation.
-XenServer offers both static LAGs as well as LACP. vSphere 5.1 (ESXi) supports both static LAGs and LACP natively with their virtual distributed switch.
+XenServer offers both static LAGs as well as LACP. vSphere 5.1 (ESXi) supports both static LAGs and LACP natively with its virtual distributed switch.

 Microsoft's Hyper-V does not offer link aggregation support from the hypervisor level, but the above-mentioned methods for teaming under Windows apply to Hyper-V.

 Limitations

 Single switch

 With the modes balance-rr, balance-xor, broadcast and 802.3ad, all physical ports in the link aggregation group must reside on the same logical switch, which, in most common scenarios, will leave a single point of failure when the physical switch to which all links are connected goes offline.
 The modes active-backup, balance-tlb, and balance-alb can also be set up with two or more switches.
 But after failover (like all other modes), in some cases, active sessions may fail (due to ARP problems) and have to be restarted.

-However, almost all vendors have proprietary extensions that resolve some of this issue: they aggregate multiple physical switches into one logical switch.
+However, almost all vendors have proprietary extensions that resolve some of these issues: they aggregate multiple physical switches into one logical switch.
 Nortel's split multi-link trunking (SMLT) protocol allows multiple Ethernet links to be split across multiple switches in a stack, preventing any single point of failure and additionally allowing all switches to be load balanced across multiple aggregation switches from the single access stack.
 These devices synchronize state across an Inter-Switch Trunk (IST) such that they appear to the connecting (access) device to be a single device (switch block) and prevent any packet duplication.
 SMLT provides enhanced resiliency with sub-second failover and sub-second recovery for all speed trunks while operating transparently to end-devices.

 Multi-chassis link aggregation group provides similar features in a vendor-nonspecific manner.
-To the connected device, the connection appears as a normal link aggregated trunk.
+To the connected device, the connection appears as a normal link-aggregated trunk.
 The coordination between the multiple sources involved is handled in a vendor-specific manner.

 Same link speed

 In most implementations, all the ports used in an aggregation consist of the same physical type, such as all copper ports (10/100/1000BASE‑T), all multi-mode fiber ports, or all single-mode fiber ports.
 However, all the IEEE standard requires is that each link be full duplex and all of them have an identical speed (10, 100, 1,000 or 10,000 Mbit/s).

 Many switches are PHY independent, meaning that a switch could have a mixture of copper, SX, LX, LX10 or other GBIC/SFP modular transceivers.
 While maintaining the same PHY is the usual approach, it is possible to aggregate a 1000BASE-SX fiber for one link and a 1000BASE-LX (longer, diverse path) for the second link.
-One path may have a longer propagation time but since most implementations keep a single traffic flow on the same physical link (using a hash of either MAC addresses, IP addresses, or IP/transport-layer port combinations as index) this doesn't cause problematic out-of-order delivery.
+One path may have a longer propagation time, but since most implementations keep a single traffic flow on the same physical link (using a hash of either MAC addresses, IP addresses, or IP/transport-layer port combinations as index) this doesn't cause problematic out-of-order delivery.